shiehn/signals-and-sorcery-docs/src/runes-cli/README.md

 #### As a developer use the runes-cli to:

-- build your CoLab/Jupyter notebook (`.ipynb` file) into an Elixir
+- build your CoLab/Jupyter notebook (`.ipynb` file) into an Rune
-- publish your build Elixir to the Vault
+- publish your build Rune to the Vault

 #### As an end-user use the runes-cli to:

-- search for & install Elixirs listed in the Vault
+- search for & install Runes listed in the Vault
-- run Elixirs on your local machine or a remote server
+- run Runes on your local machine or a remote server

 <iframe width="100%" height="400px" src="https://www.youtube.com/embed/K65jKKUyAvQ?si=-4e-xfKmKqjKR4BI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>